Yaya-Cout/Nwagyu/src/reference/apps/creating-application.md

 You also need Node installed with Nwlink

-For example, you can install it this way on Ubuntu (but it shouldn't be very different on other Linux distributions)
+For example, you can install it this way on Ubuntu (but it shouldn't be very different on other Linux distributions like Arch Linux)

 ```bash
 sudo apt install git rustup gcc npm